Keeping Your Pet Safe and Comfortable – Traveling With Your Pet

 You’ll need bags for handling waste on bathroom breaks.
 These can be corralled in a larger zipper bag or stowed in a small bin.

-Be sure to stop often so your animal can stretch her legs, go potty, get a drink and grab a bite.
+Be sure to stop often so your animal can stretch her legs, go potty, get a drink, and grab a bite.

 Finally, rubberized or plastic covering for the flooring and seats can be useful in making sure your car’s interior stays clean and free of damage.

 There you have it.
-You should now feel more confident about organizing your pet’s stuff on a car trip for the holidays.
-Putting these suggestions into place will ensure everyone has a fun and stress-free vacation.
+You should now feel more confident about organizing your pet’s stuff on a holiday car trip.

 Similar Posts